Suriname entry requirements for Singapore passport holders

 RequirementDetailsStatus

-Suriname does not offer visa on arrival or e-visa for Singapore passport holders.
-You must apply at an embassy before you travel.
-Start the process at least 3 weeks before your departure.
+Suriname does not offer visa on arrival for Singapore passport holders.
+You must get the e-visa online before you fly.
+Start the process at least 2 weeks ahead to avoid last-minute stress.

 Passport validity counts from entry date

-Your passport must be valid for at least 6 months from the day you arrive in Suriname, not from when you leave Singapore.
-Double-check your passport's expiry date before applying.
+Your passport must be valid for 6 months from the day you arrive in Suriname, not from when you leave Singapore.
+Check your passport's expiry date before applying for the e-visa.

 What happens at the border